 Wondering what this looks like?

-One place to start is to ask yourself the following questions (and to do so with a gentle, curious, compassionate touch):
+One place to start is to ask yourself the following questions with a gentle, curious touch:

 1. When you think of food and exercise, what comes up?
 How do you feel in body and mind?